AreonQuicker/phaser-ship-destroyer/readme.md

 ## Dev Server Port

-You can change the dev server's port number by modifying the `vite.config.ts` file.
+You can change the dev server's port number by modifying the `vite.config__` file.
 Look for the `server` section:

 ```js
 {